What Are Market Bubbles? [And How to Identify Them]

 In the early part of the cycle, incomes are growing faster than debt.
 Debt growth is robust, but still lower than income.

-In the early stages of bull markets, there is a wide range of productive investments.
+In these early stages of bull markets, there is a wide range of productive investments.
 So even though debt growth is strong, it’s used productively to produce income in excess of the debt.

-If money is borrowed and it makes a business more productive by providing goods and services that provide value and grow revenue commensurate with such value, then debt burdens will remain low and balance sheets will remain healthy.
+If money is borrowed and it makes a business more productive by providing goods and services that grow revenue commensurate with such value, then debt burdens will remain low and balance sheets will remain healthy.

 Given such an environment with quality forward returns, there is enough room for the private sector, financial system, and government to lever up.